 Please note that the Glacier Bay Session is open to students only from designated institutions: Berea College, the CUNY system, Deep Springs College, Hillsdale College, the University of Alaska system, and Yale University.
 We will also admit one Arete Project alumna, from any institution.
 If you are a student or faculty member and would like your school considered to participate in subsequent years, please email firstname.lastname@example.org.

 The wild landscape of the Inian Islands offers unique opportunities for intellectual engagement with the natural world.
 All students will participate in a daily interdisciplinary humanities course that considers the question: how have humans defined their relationship to nature?
 Engaging with both classic and critical texts from literature, philosophy, and history, students will come to understand the unique role that land and wilderness has played in American life – as well as the many ways that role has been interpreted.
-We will consider the the viewpoints of conservationists, subsistence practitioners, Indigenous communities, and scientists, to name only a few.
+We will consider the the viewpoints of conservationists, subsistence practitioners, the Huna Tlingit community, and natural scientists, to name only a few.

 Students should expect to spend attend class four days a week for 2-4 hours each day, but the intellectual life of the program does not end when class ends.
 In addition to outside reading, writing, and projects, the close-knit community of students and educators welcomes continued engagement with course themes throughout the summer.
 Conversations about geologic history, about ecosystem diversity, about nature poetry should and will spill over into meal time, labor time, and free time.
 Learning in the space where one lives makes the academic experience intensely personal, interpersonal, and undeniably relevant to a student’s life both within and beyond Arete.